ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 | RHEL 7.9  | 30 June 2024 |
 | RHEL 6 | 30 November 2020 |
 {: caption="Table 6.
 Lifecycle for RHEL operating systems" caption-side="bottom"}

+RHEL 8 and 9 don't support "Add on" software configurations.
+RHEL 8 and 9 also don't support the **Provision script** and **User data** selections for server configuration options.
+If you're migrating from a server that has "Add on" software configurations, you can choose to migrate to an earlier version.
+{: important}

 ### Rocky Linux
 {: #rocky-linux-classic}